kuzzleio/sdk-csharp/doc/1/getting-started/standalone/index.md

 Replace 'kuzzle' which is the Kuzzle server hostname with 'localhost' or with the host name where your Kuzzle server is running.
 :::

-Afterwards you have to add the code that will access Kuzzle to create a new index 'nyc-open-data' and a new collection 'yellow-taxi' that you will use to store data later on.
+Now, you need to create a new 'nyc-open-data'  index, holding a new 'yellow-taxi' collection.
+This structure will be used later on to store data.

 <<< ./snippets/Program1.cs:2